Alino/Mongo2ES/README.md

 - Mongo2ES syncs data from MongoDB to ElasticSearch.
 - Mongo2ES is built with MeteorJs.

+Why does this exist?
+- ElasticSearch rivers are deprecated
+- [Transporter by compose](https://github.com/compose/transporter) is kind of stuck and unable to remove ES documents when they are removed in MongoDB.

 ## Installation
 ### install without docker